Synthesizing real-world distributions from high-dimensional Gaussian Noise with Fully Connected Neural Network: Distribution Mapping with Shuffled Optimization

 \subsection{Optimizing to principal component's distribution}

-To enhance privacy preservation, the proposed method was evaluated in a scenario of synthesizing features extracted from the original distribution.
+To enhance privacy preservation and reduce memory complexity, the proposed method uses \textsc{pca} dimensionality reduction and maps the initial random noise to the principal components of the real-world dataset.
+The hyperparameter $v$ describes the percentage of variance that is aimed to be explained by \textsc{pca}.
+Small values will increase privacy but may impact the similarity score of the generated data.
+Values close to 100\% will result in synthetic data that reliably represent the real-world distributions but may reveal sensitive data.
+After optimization, the features are inverse transformed to the original dimensionality.

-Principal component analysis is a dimensionality reduction technique widely used to improve classification quality \cite{reddy2020analysis} and reduce the computational complexity of learning systems \cite{velliangiri2019review}.
+\textsc{Pca} is widely used to improve classification quality \cite{reddy2020analysis} and reduce the computational complexity of learning systems \cite{velliangiri2019review}.
 After dimensionality reduction, the extracted features that lack semantic meaning are employed to train learning models.
-Using PCA components instead of the original features can be viewed as a mechanism for preserving privacy \cite{banu2009preservation}.
+Using \textsc{pca} components instead of the original features can be viewed as a mechanism for preserving privacy \cite{banu2009preservation}.

-In the presented research, the processing pipeline was evaluated on both (a) original dimensionality and original feature semantics and (b) principal components after dimensionality reduction with PCA.
-Figure \ref{fig:rae-pca} visualizes the synthetic samples generated with DiMSO in the original feature space (top row) and after PCA dimensionality reduction (bottom row).
-In the second scenario, the synthetic samples were intended to imitate the extracted PCA components that explained over 70\% of the variance.
+Figure \ref{fig:rae-pca} visualizes the synthetic samples generated with \textsc{dimso} when optimizing to the original feature space (top row) and after \textsc{pca} dimensionality reduction (bottom row).
+In the second scenario, the synthetic samples were intended to imitate the extracted \textsc{pca} components that explained over 50\% of the variance.
 After the generation procedure, the synthetic components were subjected to the inverse transform to their initial dimensionality.
-In this example, the default RAE loss function was used.
+In this example, the default \textsc{rae} loss function was used.

 Even though the method was designed for tabular data, this example used a dataset that presents images of size 8x8.
 It was motivated by the possibility of visualizing the high-dimensional data (64 features) as images.
 The pixel intensities were flattened into a vector and treated as numeric tabular features.
 As shown in the Figure, the synthetic principal components after inverse transformation appear more blurry.
-This specific PCA usage, in addition to improving recognition quality and reducing computational cost, can furthermore enhance data privacy protection.
+This specific \textsc{pca} usage, in addition to reducing computational costs, can further enhance original data protection.